Twisted cohomology for hyperbolic three manifolds: Infinitesimal Rigidity

 \begin{proof}[Proof of Theorem~\ref{thm:smoothness}] Using Proposition~\ref{prop:tangentspaces}, we just prove that $\rho_n$ is a smooth point of the variety of representations.

-Given a Zariski tangent vector $v\in Z^1(M, V_{\operatorname{Ad}\circ\rho})$, we have to show that it is integrable, i.e. that here is a path in the variety of representations whose tangent vector is $v$.
+Given a Zariski tangent vector $v\in Z^1(M, V_{\operatorname{Ad}\circ\rho_n})$, we have to show that it is integrable, i.e. that here is a path in the variety of representations whose tangent vector is $v$.
 For this, we use the algebraic obstruction theory, see \cite{goldman, HP}.
-There exist an infinite sequence of obstructions that are cohomology classes in $H^2(M, V_{\operatorname{Ad}\circ\rho})$, each obstruction being defined only if the previous one vanishes.
+There exist an infinite sequence of obstructions that are cohomology classes in $H^2(M, V_{\operatorname{Ad}\circ\rho_n})$, each obstruction being defined only if the previous one vanishes.
 These are related to the analytic expansion in power series of a deformation of a representation, and to Kodaira's theory of infinitesimal deformations.
 Our aim is to show that this infinite sequence vanishes.
 This gives a formal power series, that does not need to converge, but this is sufficient for $v$ to be a tangent vector by a theorem of Artin \cite{Artin} (see \cite{HP} for details).
 We do not give the explicit construction of these obstructions, we just use that they are natural and that they live in the second cohomology group.
-We work with the long exact sequence of the pair $(M,\partial \overline M)$: